Dental Crown Procedure: What to Expect2017-01-23

 Stainless steel crowns are one of the oldest types of crown.
 They are usually made up of iron, carbon, chromium, nickel, and manganese, along with other metals.
 Friendly Dentistry does not offer Stainless Steel Crowns because the more modern materials that we offer have so many advantages over Stainless Steel.
 Stainless steel crowns are durable and can be used for both primary teeth and permanent molars.
 The surface remains smooth and polished over time, but they tend to be far more noticeable than newer crown materials.
 Stainless steel crowns are still commonly and frequently used for young children on baby teeth at pediatric dental offices.

-All-resin crowns are the least-expensive – and also the least-durable, leading to a high probability of early or regular replacement.
+All-resin crowns are the least-expensive – and also the least-durable acting more as a temporary crown, leading to a high probability of early or regular replacement.
 For that reason, we do not offer Resin Crowns at Friendly Dentistry.
 Each crown is constructed from composite material that is similar in color to your actual tooth, making them one of the more natural-looking options.
 One other major disadvantage is that a large part of the tooth structure must be removed to place an all-resin crown.